EnterpriseDB/tpa/docs/src/ansible-and-sudo.md

 are often surprised by this.
 By and large, most tasks in Ansible will invoke a Python interpreter to execute Python code, rather than executing recognisable shell commands.
-(Playbooks may execute `raw` shell commands, but TPAexec uses such tasks only to bootstrap a Python interpreter.)
+(Playbooks may execute `raw` shell commands, but TPA uses such tasks only to bootstrap a Python interpreter.)

 Ansible modules contain Python code of varying complexity, and an